Trexall Side Effects

 Extremely rare cases of colitis and toxic megacolon have been associated with the use of MTX.

 Gastrointestinal side effects, especially with high-dose administration, may be expected.
 Serious nausea, vomiting, diarrhea, or stomatitis (10% to 80% of patients followed in long-term studies) may result in symptomatic dehydration.
 Other frequently reported GI side effects, particularly after high-dose therapy, include gingivitis, pharyngitis, stomatitis, anorexia, hematemesis, melena, gastrointestinal ulceration and bleeding, and enteritis.
 GI symptoms are often eliminated by folate supplementation.
 Folate does not affect efficacy of MTX.

-Methotrexate can cause acute elevations of liver function tests (elevated serum transaminases in 15% of patients with rheumatoid arthritis (RA) on low-dose therapy) or chronic hepatotoxicity (fibrosis and cirrhosis).
+Methotrexate (the active ingredient contained in Trexall) can cause acute elevations of liver function tests (elevated serum transaminases in 15% of patients with rheumatoid arthritis (RA) on low-dose therapy) or chronic hepatotoxicity (fibrosis and cirrhosis).
 The incidence of liver fibrosis and cirrhosis in patients with RA (low doses) averages 3% to 7% and 0.1%, respectively.
 Meta-analysis has revealed the incidence of progression of liver disease (worsening of 1 grade on the histologic classification of Roenigk) in patients with RA or psoriatic arthritis averages 27%, or 7% per gram of MTX (total dose) given.
 Chronic hepatotoxicity typically develops only after chronic use of higher doses (2 years or more of total doses of 1.5 grams or more), is more likely in patients who ingest ethanol, who are aged, who are obese, who have chronic renal insufficiency, or who have diabetes.